mpawlikcreatio/mcpCreatioServer/README.md

 # Project Description

-This project is a Node.js application called **MCP Server**.
+This project is a Node.js application for Windows OS called **MCP Server**.
 It serves as a local middleware for seamless communication between LLM-based tools (e.g., Copilot Agents).
 The server is designed to be run locally, ideally alongside an IDE like Visual Studio Code or Visual Studio.

 MCP Server uses the third-party library [`@modelcontextprotocol/sdk`](https://www.npmjs.com/package/@modelcontextprotocol/sdk), which allows you to run and test it in a web browser using the Inspector tool.